-On July 21, the U.S. Food and Drug Administration (FDA) approved pembrolizumab (Keytruda) in combination with lenvatinib (Lenvima) for patients with advanced endometrial carcinoma that is not microsatellite instability–high (MSI-H) or mismatch repair–deficient (dMMR) who have disease progression following prior systemic therapy in any setting and are not candidates for curative surgery or radiation therapy.
+On July 21, 2021, the U.S. Food and Drug Administration (FDA) approved pembrolizumab (Keytruda) in combination with lenvatinib (Lenvima) for patients with advanced endometrial carcinoma that is not microsatellite instability–high (MSI-H) or mismatch repair–deficient (dMMR).
+These patients must have disease progression following prior systemic therapy in any setting and are not candidates for curative surgery or radiation therapy.

 The FDA granted accelerated approval to pembrolizumab with lenvatinib for advanced endometrial carcinoma on September 17, 2019.

 KEYNOTE-775/Study 309 (ClinicalTrials.gov identifier NCT03517449) was a multicenter, open-label, randomized, active-controlled trial required to confirm the clinical benefit of this accelerated approval.
 The study enrolled 827 patients with advanced endometrial carcinoma previously treated with at least one prior platinum-based chemotherapy regimen in any setting, including neoadjuvant and adjuvant treatments.
 Patients were randomly assigned 1:1 to receive either pembrolizumab at 200 mg intravenously every 3 weeks with lenvatinib at 20 mg orally once daily or investigator’s choice of doxorubicin or paclitaxel.

 The major efficacy outcome measures were progression-free survival (as assessed by blinded independent central review) and overall survival.
 Additional efficacy outcome measures included objective response rate and duration of response (also assessed by blinded independent central review).